-Born in Greece but based in London since the early 1980’s I studied photography gaining a Bachelor of Arts and a Masters of Arts in Photography from the University of Westminster (ex Polytechnic of Central London) and a Postgraduate Diploma in Photography/Media Studies from Goldsmiths College in London.
+Born in Greece but based in London since the early 1980’s I studied photography gaining a Bachelor of Arts and a Masters of Arts in Photography from the University of Westminster and a Postgraduate Diploma in Photography/Media Studies from Goldsmiths College in London.

 The main focus of my work draws on people.
 It focuses on family history, collective memory and oral histories.
 It comprises of large bodies of work, usually including interviews and oral history accounts regarding people’s lives and their place of living.